“a product of such poor quality that it makes me think there should be no more Predator films”

 Prey Review – 2022

-Hope is now confidence, as the director of Prey, Dan Trachtenberg, returns with the first of two (TWO) further Predator directorial efforts this year with Killer of Killers.
+Hope is now confidence, as the director of Prey, Dan Trachtenberg, returns with the first of two (TWO) Predator directorial efforts this year with Killer of Killers.
 An animated anthology created using the Unity Engine, it’s further proof that Trachtenberg knows what he’s doing.
-Roll on Predator: Badlands later in the year!

 I really enjoyed it!
 Set across three time periods, we meet several new warriors who take very different forms.
 A Viking.
 A Ninja.
 A pilot.
 What’s cool is how they each confront a Predator that matches their time and style.
 We get to see the strength and ingenuity of humans against these hunters.
 We also get more lore!